abhinand5/tamil-llama/README.md

 ## Usage Note

 It's important to note that the models have not undergone detoxification.
-Therefore, while they possess impressive linguistic capabilities, there is a possibility for them to generate content that could be deemed harmful or offensive.
-We urge users to exercise discretion and supervise the model's outputs closely, especially in public or sensitive applications.
+Therefore, while they possess impressive linguistic capabilities, they could generate content that could be deemed harmful or offensive.
+We urge users to exercise discretion and closely supervise the model's outputs, especially in public or sensitive applications.

 ## Contributions